COMMUNITY > FANNY CHAPMAN POOL

-Fanny Chapman Memorial Pools kicks off it's 86th summer swim season Saturday, May 25, 2013.
-Each season the pool hosts family and individual swim memberships, swim lessons for all ages, and swim and dive teams.
-A pool membership, whether family or individual, is required to participate is Fanny Chapman Pool programs.
+Fanny Chapman Memorial Pools host family and individual swim memberships, swim lessons for all ages, and swim and dive teams.
+A pool membership, whether family, couple or individual, is required to participate is Fanny Chapman Pool programs.

 Fanny Chapman Memorial Swimming Pool History

 In the early 1920's, there were few places to swim in Doylestown.
 On a hot summer day, one might find a shallow pool along one of Bucks County's rocky creeks, a muddy farmer’s pond, the Delaware Canal or the Delaware River.

 There were a few private pools.
 William Mercer, younger brother of Henry, designed and built a beautifully tiled pool behind Aldie, the family mansion in Doylestown.
 Mrs. Mercer frequently invited friends and neighbors to bring their children to play and swim in this little pool.
 It was during this time that Mrs. Mercer realized that the children needed a larger place to swim, and probably discussed the idea with her husband.